West Midlands Police: Leadership and performance

 As of 2018, West Midlands Police was smaller than at any previous time in its history, having lost nearly 2,300 officers since 2010.
 Government funding for West Midlands Police fell by £145M since 2010.
 In 2018, Chief Constable Dave Thompson said that falling numbers of police officers due to funding cuts, and a "wider spread of crime", prevented the police doing everything the public want or expect of them.

 Leadership

-The current chief constable is Craig Guildford, and the deputy chief constable is Vanessa Jardine.
+The current chief constable is Craig Guildford, and the deputy chief constable is Scott Green.